thomazyazima/thomazyazima.github.io/week-1/1-computer-setup/linux-instructions.md

 These instructions are optimized for use with Ubuntu.
 If you are using a different version of Linux you may have to translate as needed to your particular OS.

-## Release 2: Get ready for installe
+## Release 2: Get ready for install

 First step is to update our package manager apt-get.
 This will be done using this command: